pjlintw/pjlintw.github.io/_pages/about.md

 <br />

 # 🔥 News
+- *2023.12*: 😊 paper In-Context Prompt Editing For Conditional Audio Generation has been accepted at ICASSP 2024.
+- *2023.12*: paper On the Open Prompt Challenge in Conditional Audio Generation has been accepted at ICASSP 2024.
 - *2023.09*: I have been selected for the 2023B cohort of Google's CS Research Mentorship Program (CSRMP).
 - *2023.05*: 🎉🥰 Our new paper Low-Resource Cross-Lingual Adaptive Training for Nigerian Pidgin has been accepted at Interspeech 2023.
 - *2023.05*: 🎉🎉 Our new paper has been accepted at ACL 2023 findings.